needle-mirror/com.unity.netcode/Documentation~/network-connection.md

 - [IncomingCommandDataStreamBuffer](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.IncomingCommandDataStreamBuffer.html)
 - [IncomingSnapshotDataStreamBuffer](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.IncomingSnapshotDataStreamBuffer.html)

-When a client receives a snapshot from the server, the message is queued into the buffer and processed later by the [GhostReceiveSystem](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.IncomingSnapshotDataStreamBuffer.html).
+When a client receives a snapshot from the server, the message is queued into the buffer and processed later by the [`GhostReceiveSystem`](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.IncomingSnapshotDataStreamBuffer.html).
-Similarly, RPCs and commands follow the sample principle.
-The messages are gathered first by the [NetworkStreamReceiveSystem](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.NetworkStreamReceiveSystem.html) and then consumed by the respective RPC and command receive system.
+RPCs and commands follow the same principle.
+The messages are gathered first by the [`NetworkStreamReceiveSystem`](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.NetworkStreamReceiveSystem.html) and then consumed by the respective RPC and command receive system.

 > [!NOTE]
 > Server connection does not have an IncomingSnapshotDataStreamBuffer.